-With the mouse, "grab" the dial and rotate it.
-The number on the "Test #" indicator reflects the position on the dial.
-As the dial rotates, the "Execution Time (μs)" indicator displays the execution time for the test being performed.
-The "Reset Statistics" toggle switch allows the "reset" of the "maximum" values reported in tests #15 through #20 (see table below).
+With your mouse, "grab" the dial and rotate it.
+You should see the number on the "Test #" indicator reflect the position on the dial.
+As you rotate the dial, the "Execution Time (μs)" indicator will display the execution time for the test being performed.
+The "Reset Statistics" toggle switch allows you to "reset" the "maximum" values reported in tests #15 to #20 (see table below).

-Example #3 creates two additional tasks (compared to example #1) used to perform a series of 21 performance measurements.
+Example #3 creates two additional tasks (from example #1 and #2) used to perform a series of 21 performance measurements.
 One of the tasks signals or sends messages to the other task, which waits for these signals or messages.
 The receiving task has a higher priority than the sender.

 Table 6-1 summarizes the results.